ICIdsl/performance_modelling/README.md

 This performs the profiling on the target device and is controlled by the parameters in the **profile** section of the *config.ini*.
 The *create_config* part of the section can be run on any machine and creates a config file in a format understood by the profilers present in *perf4sight/profiling/tx2/* and *perf4sight/profiling/2080ti*.
+The config files are created in *perf4sight/profiling/profiling_configs*.
+The *[device_model_loc]* parameter is a path to the model description files that are found in *[local_model_loc]* but on the target device.

+Following this step, the model description files need to be copied over to the location in *[device_model_loc]* on the target device, and the generated test config should be copied over to the location specified in *[test_config]* on the target device.

+The *run_profiling* section has to be run on the target device and the resulting data will be stored in *[log_dir]* on the target device.
+The *[till_first_fail]* option causes the profiler to stop profiling after the first network configuration that can't be run on that device without running out of memory.